 We conducted our audit in accordance with Canadian generally accepted auditing standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the University of Regina and the Pension Plan for the Academic and Administrative Employees of the University of Regina in accordance with the ethical requirements that are relevant to our audit of the financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We are independent of the Pension Plan for the Academic and Administrative Employees of the University of Regina in accordance with the ethical requirements that are relevant to our audit of the financial statements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.